carpentriesoffline/carpentriesoffline-installer/README.md

  psk="my_networks_password"
 }
 ```
+## Login to the Raspberry Pi
+* Login to your Raspberry Pi with an SSH client or on a local screen/keyboard

 ## Change the password
 * Run the passwd command.
 Leaving the default password will mean anybody in your workshop can login to your Pi and change settings on it.

 ## Run the install script
-* Login to your Raspberry Pi with an SSH client or on a local screen/keyboard and run the command:
+* Run the command:

-* curl https://github.com/CarpenPi/WebServer/raw/main/setup.sh > setup.sh && bash ./setup.sh
+`curl https://github.com/CarpenPi/WebServer/raw/main/setup.sh > setup.sh && bash ./setup.sh`

 ## Connect to CarpenPi
 * After installing the Raspberry Pi will reboot.